The River Café - Brooklyn, NY

-Today, one of New York's longest running restaurants, TRC requests that dinners who are arriving by motor vehicle call ahead to announce their arrival, why?
-Since TRC is in a rather high traffic area they have an attendant who monitors their private roadway and only expected license plate numbers are let through.
-As guests ride down the cobble stone road an abundance of trees, bushes and thick greenery transport them to a fairytale-like garden.
+Today, one of New York's longest running restaurants, TRC requests that dinners who are arriving by motor vehicle call ahead to announce their arrival.
+Why?
+Since the restaurant is in a rather high traffic area they have an attendant who monitors their private roadway and only expected patrons are let through.
+As guests ride down the cobble stone road, a plethora of trees, bushes and thick greenery transport them to a fairytale-like garden.
 Inside, more towering plants and stunning floral arrangements by Maureen Hayden Andariese.
+Through the entrance lobby and over the bridge... yes, part of the restaurant is on an actual floating barge, which I only realized during my second visit.
 And then it hits you...the iconic panoramic view of Manhattan's Financial District city scape.
-Imposing sky scrapers so close, yet seem a world away from TRC's quaint & quiet retreat from the hectic city.
-If you should get so lucky you'll be seated by the window, if not, you can still enjoy the view while imbibing at the small bar - a Manhattan cocktail seems fitting- or go out on the even smaller terrace before your meal for a social media worthy snapshot.
+Imposing sky scrapers so close, yet seem a world away from TRC's quaint & quiet retreat from the city.
+If you should get so lucky you'll be seated by the window, if not, you can still enjoy the view from anywhere in the dining room, or while imbibing at the small bar - a Manhattan cocktail seems fitting.
+For a social media worthy snapshot and unobstructed views, don't miss the small terrace outside.

 From the epitome of American classics to the leaders of experimental cuisine in America, have a look at Alinea in Chicago, here.